satve/My-Portfolio-Page/ReadMe.md

 ## Future Planning

 I wanna learn more about programming languages and update my portfolio page.
-I wanna deeply learn CSS, so that I could a good job for me.
+I wanna deeply learn CSS, so that I could find a good job for me.

 ## Author